Examination of voluntary motor skills of the fingers. G

 __________________________________________

-3. The pace of movement (fast, slow, normal).
-Rhythm (accurate, inaccurate reproduction of a rhythmic pattern, impossibility of rhythm reproduction)
+3. Pace of movement (fast, slow, normal).
+Rhythm (accurate, inaccurate reproduction of the rhythmic pattern, inability to reproduce the rhythm)

 __________________________________________